 Bonnie Laiderman — President

 Bonnie Laiderman, founder and president of Veterans Home Care®, has helped more than 14,000 veterans and their spouses receive in home care through the unique VetAssist® Program.
 Started in 2003 as a one woman operation, Bonnie has overseen the growth of the company to become one of the largest women-owned companies in the St. Louis Metro Region.
-Veterans Home Care has also earned the Inc. 5000 award of fastest growing companies five times.
+Veterans Home Care has also earned the the Better Business Bureau’s Torch Award for Ethics and the Inc. 5000 Award of Fastest Growing Companies six times.
 Now with offices in 10 locations in the United States, Veterans Home Care serves our veterans in 44 states throughout the country.

 Bonnie personally has been recognized with numerous awards including the: Missouri Athletic Club’s Women of Distinction, St. Louis Business Journal’s Most Influential Women, and Missouri Council for In-Home Service’s Leadership Award.